atomix/atomix/README.md

 CopyCat is an extensible Java-based implementation of the [Raft consensus protocol](https://ramcloud.stanford.edu/wiki/download/attachments/11370504/raft.pdf).

+*CopyCat is still considered experimental and is not currently recommended for production*

 The core of CopyCat is a framework designed to support a variety of protocols and transports.
 CopyCat provides a simple extensible API that can be used to build a strongly consistent, fault/partition tolerant state machine over any mode of communication.